Today's Articles

 The Legislative Black Caucus of Maryland is Formed

 *The founding of the Legislative Black Caucus of Maryland is celebrated on this date in 1970.
-This American political organization comprises African Americans elected to the Maryland General Assembly.
-Since incorporation, the Caucus membership has grown from 17 to 44 and is one of the country's largest state legislative black caucuses.
+This American political organization is comprised of African Americans who were elected to the Maryland General Assembly.
+Since incorporation, the Caucus membership has grown from 17 to 44 and is one of the country's largest state legislative Black caucuses.

-Lena King Lee founded the caucus, then became a Maryland House of Delegates member.
+Lena King Lee founded the caucus and became a Maryland House of Delegates member.
 By drafting and sponsoring legislation to address constituent needs and examining all bills that affect the black populace, the Caucus acts as a legislative body on behalf of the black community.

 Of Maryland's 24 sub-divisions, only Baltimore City, Prince George's, Baltimore, Montgomery, Howard, and Wicomico Counties have elected members to the Maryland Black Caucus.
-So additionally, the Caucus presents a black perspective from the entire state to the Legislature and advocates public policies that promote black social, cultural, and economic progress statewide.
+The Caucus also presents a black perspective from the entire state to the Legislature and advocates public policies that promote Black social, cultural, and economic progress statewide.
 In addition, the Caucus serves as a research study group to generate pertinent data supporting appropriate public policies.

 New Poem Each Day